mkralla11/espruino-iot-manager/README.md

 # Espruino IoT Manager

-a command line tool for espruino, esp8266 (4MB version), and esp32 that enables an exellent Developer Experience for these micro-controllers (and others) by:
+a command line tool for espruino, and esp32 that enables an exellent Developer Experience for these micro-controllers (and others) by:

 - watching your IoT app code for changes
 - automatically transpiling app modules (via babel) from es6 after a code change